flut2/faer/README.md

 **Note:**
 This source exists for people with developed Flash projects, as the transition to Haxe is much easier.

-If you're starting a project from scratch you should use the [Kingdom source code](https://github.com/flut2/kingdom) instead.
+If you're starting a project from scratch you should use the [Eclipse source code](https://github.com/flut2/eclipse) instead.

 **Requirements:**
 - A Redis-compatible server running